Skip to main content

 Citizens Count Issue Survey, 2020

-Should a nominee’s political beliefs be an important factor when deciding on an appointment?
+Should a nominee’s political beliefs be an important factor when deciding on a judicial or executive branch appointment?

 "For"